How Romanian workhorses reach the dinner plate

 "This is part of a much wider rural poverty issue.
 The government has glossed over it, and the international community has largely not bothered to find out what is really happening."

-Agriculture in Romania is outdated, with fragmented farmland - Dumitru farms less than an acre - and little mechanization.
-For every square kilometer of arable land, Poland has more than six times the number of tractors that Romania can muster.
+Agriculture in Romania is outdated, with fragmented farmland - Dumitru farms less than an acre (0.3 hectares) - and little mechanisation.
+For every square kilometre of arable land, Poland has more than six times the number of tractors that Romania can muster.
 Horse-drawn carts share the road with trucks.

 RURAL CULTURE

-Around the CarmOlimp abattoir at Ucea de Jos, one of the two cleared by Romanian authorities of labeling horse as beef, horses still plough the plateau below the Fagaras mountains.
+Around the CarmOlimp abattoir at Ucea de Jos, one of the two cleared by Romanian authorities of labelling horse as beef, horses still plough the plateau below the Fagaras mountains.

 In Romania, where the average wage is 350 euros a month, a quarter of France's minimum, agriculture employs 30 percent of workers but accounts for only 7 percent of gross domestic product, according to the World Bank.